pharmbio/plot_utils/README.md

 We should aim at supplying proper docstrings, following the [numpy docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html).

 ### Testing
+All python-tests are located in the [tests folder](python/tests) and are meant to be run using [pytest](https://docs.pytest.org).
+Test should be started from standing in the `python` folder and can be run "all at once" (`python -m pytest`), "per file" (`python -m pytest tests/pharmbio/cp/metrics/clf_metrics_test.py`), or a single test function (`python -m pytest tests/pharmbio/cp/metrics/clf_metrics_test.py::TestConfusionMatrix::test_with_custom_labels`).
+- **Note1:** The invocation `python -m pytest [opt args]` is preferred here as the current directory is added to the python path and resolves the application code automatically.
+Simply running `pytest` requires manual setup of the `PYTHONPATH` instead.
-All python-tests are located in the [test folder](python/test), they can either be run individually using `python <test_script>` or runned as a suite using the `./run_tests.sh`.
-Note that the plotting tests generate images that are saved in [test_output](python/test/test_output) directory and these should be checked manually (no good way of automating plotting-tests).
+- **Note2:** The plotting tests generate images that are saved in the [test_output](python/tests/test_output) directory and these should be checked manually (no good way of automating plotting-tests).

 ### TODOs: